Frequently Asked Questions

 How much should I expect this to cost?

 My hourly rate for consultations is $400.
 Outside of my Patreon support, consultations are my only income.
 At the moment, I cannot offer half-hour or otherwise prorated appointments but may consider offering these in the future.

 Ultimately, my mission is to make integrative gut health to be accessible to everyone.
 I remember all too well what it was like to be a full-time student with little disposable income in need of serious direction with my health.

-Thus, a great deal of my time right now is dedicated to building advanced, evidence-based self-help gut courses that are scalable and affordable, in addition to continuing to produce the free content available on my blog.
+Thus, a great deal of my time right now is dedicated to building advanced, evidence-based gut courses that are scalable and affordable, in addition to continuing to produce the free content available on my blog.
 Those that choose to consult with me will be directly supporting these efforts.